Morgan Grenadilla Alto / Tenor Saxophone End Plug

 Grenadilla Saxophone End Plugs Made From Original 60 Year Old Selmer Sourced Wood

 During the 1950s and early 1960s, the Selmer Company made Grenadilla wood end plugs for their Super Balanced Action and Mark VI alto and tenor saxophones.
-At some point in the 1960s, they stopped making the wood end plugs and started using plastic end plugs.
-Ralph Morgan was working for the Selmer Company at the time they stopped making the wood end plugs.
-There was still left-over wood from the production of the end plugs, so Ralph rescued the discarded leftover wood with the intention of producing these plugs in the future.
-Ralph retired from Selmer as Chief Woodwind Designer in 1980.
-Ralph started his End Plug Project in 1979.
+Around 1963, Selmer started making plastic end plugs.
+No longer needing the Grenadilla wood billets to make plugs, Selmer put them out for the trash.
+Ralph Morgan was working for the Selmer Company at the time and rescued the discarded wood from the trash.
+He intended to use the wood to make plugs again someday.
+In 1980, Ralph retired from Selmer as Chief Woodwind Designer.
+One of Ralph's retirement projects was his End Plug Project.
 He drew up the designs…which are pretty much the same as the original Selmer designs.
-He had tooling developed, but never actually started production.
-We recently rediscovered the old wood stock in storage and using Ralph’s drawings, we started production of these plugs.
-These are made from the same 60+ year old Grenadilla wood billets that Selmer used back in the early 1960s.
+He developed tooling, but never actually started production.
+The project stalled as Ralph focused his attention on his Mouthpiece Company.
+Decades later, we rediscovered the old wood stock in storage and using Ralph’s drawings, we started production of these plugs.
+These are made from the 60+ year old Grenadilla wood billets that Selmer discarded back in the early 1960s.
 These should fit any Selmer Paris model alto or tenor saxophone along with many other brands of saxophones.